raulnq/articles/cl41hch5g0065tmnvfenc03nh.md

 ---

-Today we are going to continue the journey with [Nuke](https://nuke.build/), adding new targets to the solution presented in [Nuke: Deploy ASP.
-NET Web App to Azure](https://blog.raulnq.com/nuke-deploy-asp-net-web-app-to-azure), to deploy our app to a local [Kubernetes](https://kubernetes.io/) cluster using [Helm](https://helm.sh/).
+Today, we will continue our journey with [Nuke](https://nuke.build/) by adding new targets to the solution presented in [Nuke: Deploy ASP.NET Web App to Azure](https://blog.raulnq.com/nuke-deploy-asp-net-web-app-to-azure).
+This time, we will deploy our app to a local [Kubernetes](https://kubernetes.io/) cluster using [Helm](https://helm.sh/).

-But first, you are going to need the following:
+But first, we will need the following:

 * A standalone [Kubernetes server and client](https://docs.docker.com/desktop/kubernetes/).